 Pollarding

-When your trees are young, you should begin pollarding them and continue to do so at intervals throughout their lives.
-This type of pruning does not kill the tree.
+When your trees are young, begin pollarding them and continue at intervals throughout their lives.

 Importance of Pruning

-Pruning has many benefits for trees and plants and also for your family.
+Pruning has many benefits for trees and plants, as well as for your family.

 While insects may not necessarily kill a plant, some can spread diseases, weakening the entire plant.